Settlement: OS Grid Reference – SE 1785 5128

 A few yards from here, heading to the little peak close by, more walls emerge.
 On the small rise in the land about 30 yards west you’ll see an arc of stones running around the contour line of another hillock on the moor.
 It’s difficult to say with any certainty, but a lot of this arc of stone is certainly man-made and at least Iron Age in date, perhaps earlier; but the line of stones itself may actually run all round the very edges of the hill on whose sides this section rests (see photo).
 You get a distinct impression here that this small hill was actually sectioned off all the way round, so to speak, for some reason or other.
 The remains of at least two small cairns can be found on the top of this small enclosed rise, close to one of which Boughey & Vickerman (2003) have designated there to be a cup-marked stone.
 From this elongated hillock we look immediately northwest onto the flat moorland plain of the Snowden Moor necropolis …amidst which the hardworking Keighley volunteer Michala Potts recently found the Snowden Crags cairn circle.

-Further down the moorland slope below Cowling’s D enclosure are yet more remains, many of which lie outside the geographical boundaries of the “official” Scheduled Monument Record for this settlement (known as SMR 28065).
-We’ve located several other cairns in relatively good states of preservation; more extensive lines of another walled enclosure (again in a large D-shape), as well as several cup-marked stones (these new finds will be described separately as the Snowden Carr settlement complex as it’s beyond the boundaries of SMR 28065).
-The official SMR description of this site tells simply:
+Further down the moorland slope—a couple of hundred yards below Cowling’s D enclosure—are yet more remains, many of which lie outside the geographical boundaries of the “official” Scheduled Monument Record for this settlement (known as SMR 28065).
+We’ve located several other cairns in relatively good states of preservation; more extensive lines of another walled enclosure (again in a large D-shape), as well as several cup-marked stones.

 “The monument includes a cairnfield and associated concentration of prehistoric features.
 Included in the area are a large sub-rectangular enclosure, two smaller enclosures, at least 17 cairns of various sizes, several lengths of boulder walling, a hollow way, and at least 17 carved rocks.
 There is also a bare patch of ground on which lumps of lead slag survive.
 This was produced by medieval or earlier lead smelting.